hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/stencil.md

 After type-inference all placeholders must have been removed.

 !!! abstract "Interval Shorthand Notation"
+    When clear from context, the  shorthand notation for intervals may be used.
-    There is a shorthand notation for intervals, which omits some of the boilerplate syntax from the nested types:
+    It omits some of the boilerplate syntax from the nested types:
     For any `a` and `b`, `a:b` is equivalent to `spst.interval<a, b>`

     For example, `0:None` is equivalent to `spst.interval<0, None>`